New Test Capable of Detecting Clinically Significant Prostate Cancer in Small Blood Sample

 The results - now published in Cancers, one of the highest-ranking oncology journals in the world - indicate that tCEC testing could avoid more than 70% of biopsies triggered by PSA readings in the so-called "diagnostic grey zone" (4-20ng/mL).

-According to Dr Bhakdi, the team was especially pleased about the test's high negative predictive value (probability that subjects with a negative screening test do not have the disease) of 93%, which would be key to confidently ruling out false-negative results, and with it, further examination of the patient.
+According to Dr Bhakdi, the team was especially pleased about the test's high negative predictive value (the probability that subjects with a negative screening test do not have the disease) of 93%, which would be key to confidently ruling out false-negative results, and with it, further examination of the patient.

 "There are several promising assays to rule in prostate cancer, most prominently PSA and multi-parametric magnetic resonance imaging (mpMRI)," he said.
 "The problem is that none of them are able to confidently rule out the disease, which is key to avoiding potentially harmful follow-up testing.
 In combination with PSA as a rule-in test, our test's high negative predictive value could finally fill that gap."